MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/spring-jms-troubleshooting-guide.md

 #### Problem description

-When using `@JmsListener` API, in some cases can customers observe in Azure portal that, there are ongoing values of incoming requests sending to their queue or topics even there are no messages in the server to receive.
+When using the `@JmsListener` API, in some cases you can see in the Azure portal that there are ongoing values for incoming requests sending to their queue or topics even if there are no messages in the server to receive.

 #### Cause analysis

-`@JmsListener` essentially is a [polling listener](https://github.com/spring-projects/spring-framework/blob/v5.3.24/spring-jms/src/main/java/org/springframework/jms/listener/AbstractPollingMessageListenerContainer.java#L45) which is built for repeated polling attempts.
+`@JmsListener` is essentially a [polling listener](https://github.com    /spring-projects/spring-framework/blob/v5.3.24/spring-jms/src/main/java/org/springframework/jms/listener/AbstractPollingMessageListenerContainer.java#L45), which is built for repeated polling attempts.

 The listener sits on an ongoing loop of polling, each invoking the JMS [MessageConsumer.receive()](https://github.com/javaee/jms-spec/blob/master/jms1.0.1a/src/share/javax/jms/MessageConsumer.java#L134) to poll the local consumer for messages to consume.
 By default, for each poll operation, the local consumer sends pull requests to the message broker to ask for messages and then blocks for a certain period of time.
 The concrete polling process is decided by several properties including receiveTimeout, prefetchSize and `receiveLocalOnly` or `receiveNoWaitLocalOnly`(the latter one used only when the receive timeout is set as negative).